Planning-nl/vue3-i18n/README.md

 2. If no such key can be found at all, the next locale is checked.
 3. If no locale can be matched, the `fallback` key is used.
 4. If `fallback` is not specified, the first specified key is used.

+### Overriding the locale

+The function `withLocales` can be used to fetch a translation for a specific locale.
+It accepts a list of locales, and a callback that produces a value.
+Example:

 ### Resolver
 The `resolve()` function produces a proxy-based structure that can be used to get translation values.